-During the development of Resettlement Policy Framework and Environmental and Social Management Framework, the consultation was held with key stakeholders (to be involved) in project implementation and land management, acquisition and compensation process as well as some of the potential affected people near identified schools.
+During the development of Resettlement Policy Framework and Environmental and Social Management Framework, the consultation was held with key stakeholders (to be involved) in project implementation and land management, acquisition and compensation process, environmental regulators, as well as some of the people/communities and other entities within the project coverage that are likely to be affected by the project interventions.
 However, a comprehensive community engagement and consultation will be required when final project design is available and sites for construction of new MV lines are known and potential project Persons identified.

 The combination of both structured and unstructured interviews was used to collect information from different actors and stakeholders.
-Consulted people and institutions at Central level include Rwanda Environment Management Authority (REMA), the Ministry of Environment (MoE), Rwanda Development Board (RDB), Ministry of Infrastructure, Rwanda Land Use and Management Authority.
-At Local Government Administration (districts and Sectors) level the consultation was held with Vice-Mayors in Charge of Economic Development, District Electricity and Maintenance engineer, District Land Valuation Officer, and Director of one stop Center, Executive Secretary of the Sector and Sector Land Manager.
+Consulted people and institutions at Central level include Rwanda Environment Management Authority (REMA), the Ministry of Environment (MoE), Rwanda Development Board (RDB), Ministry of Infrastructure, Ministry of Education (MINEDUC), Rwanda Land Use and Management Authority.
+At Local Government Administration (districts and Sectors) level the consultation was held with Vice-Mayors in Charge of Economic Development, District Electricity and Maintenance engineer, District Land Valuation Officer, and Director of one stop Center, District Director of Education, Executive Secretary of the Sector, Sector Education Officer and Sector Land Manager.
 This consultation will also engage the PSF representative at District Level, the private operators of the solar energy.